Texturing - Paint Effects and Setups 5a

 This Tutorial is copyright © www.dmmultimedia.com

-and must not be reproduced in form without prior written consent.
+and must not be reproduced in ANY form without prior written consent.